 The ARVA Evolution+, Advanced, 3Evo, and 3Axes perform self tests every five minutes to check the battery strength, the transmitting frequency, the transmitting power, etc. If a problem is detected the ARVAs will emit three long beeps every five minutes.
 That's not very intuitive, but you'll know something is wrong.

-Many transceivers, including the Ortovox 3+, Ortovox S1 and the Mammut Element and Pulse have "partner" or "group check" modes that check your partner's transceiver.
+Many transceivers have "partner" or "group check" modes that check your partner's transceiver.
 These mode typically require your partner's transceiver to get within about one meter of the transceiver before receiving a signal.
-The S1's manual states that during this test is it is checking the frequency, "transmission period," and "period length."
+Some transceivers will display the frequency and duration of the signal.